 There are two types of muscle fibers, and most humans are made up of about 50% of each.

 Type 1 muscle fibers are known as slow twitch muscle fibers and are considered to be endurance muscle fibers.
-Athletes such as marathon runners or cyclists who perform moderate intensity exercise for long periods of time mainly use these muscle fibers.
+Athletes such as marathon runners or cyclists who perform moderate intensity exercise for long periods mainly use these muscle fibers.

 What do you notice about these “slow twitch” dominant athletes?
 Most have very little muscle mass.
 Cardiovascular-dominant training that mainly stimulates slow twitch muscle fibers does not produce substantial hypertrophy.

-Type 2 muscle fibers are referred to as “fast twitch” muscle fibers and are targeted during maximum intensity forms of exercise such as heavy weightlifting and sprinting.
+Type 2 muscle fibers are referred to as fast twitch muscle fibers and are targeted during maximum intensity forms of exercise such as heavy weightlifting and sprinting.

-Think of sprinters and football players as the ultimate fast twitch athletes.
+Think of sprinters and football players as the ultimate fast-twitch athletes.
 What do these athletes have in common?
 Muscularity and power.